javisan17/pysynthea/README.md

 ### WARNING WITH QUERIES

+You need to modify the SQL queries because these databases do not use schemas.
+Make sure the SQL syntax is compatible with DuckDB to avoid execution errors.
-No database creates schemas, index or relationships between tables. **The Atlas queries do not work**.
-You need to change it.
+**The raw Atlas queries do not work**.
+You need to modify them.

 ### Available options